drduh/macOS-Security-and-Privacy-Guide/README.md

  [No output]
  ```

- See `man hosts` and [FreeBSD Configuration Files](https://www.freebsd.org/doc/handbook/configtuning-configfiles.html) for more information.

- See the [dnsmasq](#dnsmasq) section of this guide for more hosts blocking options.

 #### dnscrypt

-To encrypt outgoing DNS traffic, consider using [jedisct1/dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy).
-In combination with dnsmasq and DNSSEC, the integrity and authenticity of DNS traffic is greatly improved.
+To encrypt DNS traffic, consider using [DNSCrypt/dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).
+Used in combination with dnsmasq and DNSSEC, the integrity of DNS traffic can be significantly improved.

 [JayBrown/DNSCrypt-Menu](https://github.com/JayBrown/DNSCrypt-Menu) and [jedisct1/bitbar-dnscrypt-proxy-switcher](https://github.com/jedisct1/bitbar-dnscrypt-proxy-switcher) provide a graphical user interface to dnscrypt.

-Install dnscrypt from Homebrew and follow the instructions to configure and start `dnscrypt-proxy`:
+Install DNSCrypt from Homebrew and follow the instructions to configure and start `dnscrypt-proxy`:

 ```console
 $ brew install dnscrypt-proxy